What May Be Causing Your Anxiety

 Getting The Help You Need With Dual Diagnosis

-If dual diagnosis sounds helpful that’s only because it is: few drug treatment methods are as effective.
-Why?
-It takes a two-pronged attack: one prong helps treat the mental problems that cause your addiction (in this case, anxiety) as well as the physical and emotional symptoms of your addiction.
+Dual diagnosis treatment takes a two-pronged attack: one prong helps treat the mental problems that cause your addiction (in this case, anxiety) as well as the physical and emotional symptoms of your addiction.

 - Detoxification (if necessary)